YiuTerran/vimfiles/README.md

 4. Just type `make` `sudo make install` to install vim.
 5. Install `git` and type `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle` to get vundle.
 6. Clone this repository to get my vim config files, `git clone https://github.com/YiuTerran/vimfiles ~/.vim/`, and move the `.vimrc` to the right place. you can modify it as you need.
-7. In vim, type `:BundleInstall` to install plugins.
+7. In vim, type `:PluginInstall` to install plugins.
 8. `YouCompleteMe` is a perfect code-complete plugin except complex install steps.
 But for ubuntu x64, just type
 ```
 cd ~/.vim/bundle/YouCompleteMe